johannrudi/fhn_dnn/README.md

 ## Running the code

-The executable code is located in the directory `tensorflow`.
+The executable code is located in the directories

+- the PyTorch version is in `pytorch`
+- the TensorFlow version is in `tensorflow`

-To run, `cd` into `tensorflow` and execute the script `run_dnn.py`.
+To run, `cd` into `pytorch`/`tensorflow` and execute the script `run_dnn.py`.
-Different options for the inference can be set by modifying the file `config/params.yaml`.
+Different options for the inference can be set by modifying the file `config/params*.yaml`.
 A reference output to compare the results on your machine is provided in the file `run_ddn_ref.out`.

 The data for the training and evaluating the trained DNN models is located in the directory `data/float32`.

-## Imported Python packages
+## Python packages

 It is required to install the packages:

-- matplotlib
-- numpy
-- pyyaml
-- scikit-learn

-- pytorch
-- tensorflow

-Additionally, the following standard packages are used:

-- argparse
-- os
-- pathlib
-- pprint
-- time
-- sys
+- for the PyTorch version, use `pytorch/requirements.txt`
+- for the TensorFlow version, use `tensorflow/requirements.txt`